ahhh-reptar/AutoBar-for-Turtle-WoW/README.md

 # AutoBar-for-Turtle-WoW
-AutoBar updated to work with Turtle WoW, as well as new (currently probably incomplete) groups for items that start quests and items used during quests.
+AutoBar updated to work with Turtle WoW (specifically Goblins and High Elves), as well as new (currently probably incomplete) groups for items that start quests and items used during quests.

 # Known Issues: